Nyx0uf/qlImageSize/readme.md

 ### Build & Install ###

-For those who don't want to build from the sources, you can grab the plugin [here](http://repo.whine.fr/qlImageSize.qlgenerator.zip).
+For those who don't want to build from the sources, here are the links for the plugin: [Lion (10.7)](http://repo.whine.fr/qlImageSize.qlgenerator-10.7.zip) [Moutain Lion (10.8)](http://repo.whine.fr/qlImageSize.qlgenerator-10.8.zip)

 Unzip it, and place it in */Library/QuickLook* or *~/Library/QuickLook*.

-Perhaps you will need to restart the *QuickLook* server using this command :
+Perhaps you will need to restart the *QuickLook* by running this command in the Terminal :

 	qlmanage -r